snapgarden/autowatering/README.md

 # autowatering
-Code and wiring instructions for my first Automated Watering System Prototype
+Code and wiring instructions for my first Automated Watering System Prototype All instructions are included in the FIRSTWORKING.ino file.

 Materials Needed:
 1. Arduino Uno (I used Arduino Uno R4 WIFI)